mauricio/mauricio.github.com/_posts/2013-05-13-turning-a-synchronous-client-into-async-or-why-the-mysql-protocol-is-so-absurdly-complicated-to-handle.md

 ## A synchronous mind in an asynchronous world

-Building an asynchronous solution isn't exactly something easy from the get go, but a flawed protocol like MySQL's are even more visible when you try to do it.
+Building an asynchronous solution isn't exactly something easy from the get go, but a biased protocol like MySQL's makes it much harder.
 It's ambiguous, since messages can not be easily identified unless you know beforehand what you could get, it's inconsistent, since the same kind of answer (the result set) can come in different formats, again, depending on what kind of state you are and it's unnecessarily complicated.
 The prepared statement response could contain a single packet with parameters and column data, but it gets separated into at least 3 packets for no reason